Peking University Third Hospital: Overview

-It is a designated hospital which served the Olympics 2008, with a staff then of 2,295.
+It is a designated hospital that served the 2008 Olympics, with a staff of 2,295.
 It has 1,752 clinic beds and 36 clinic departments.
-Its Reproductive Medicine Center is not only the earliest founded but also the largest center in Asia; its Spinal Surgery Department is the strongest in China mainland, and is the only center designated for treatment of sports people by the Chinese Olympic Committee.
-Its Cardiology Department is in an advanced position in China, and has the key lab for molecular cardiology of the China education department.
-It specializes in Ophthalmology, Digestion Medicine, treatment for early stage Gastric Cancer, Plastic Surgery and Occupational Diseases and is among the top in China.
+Its Reproductive Medicine Center is not only the earliest founded but also the largest in Asia; its Spinal Surgery Department is highly regarded in mainland China, and it is the only center designated to treat athletes by the Chinese Olympic Committee.
+Its Cardiology Department is one of the best in China, and has the key lab for molecular cardiology of the China Education Department.
+It specializes in Ophthalmology, Digestive Medicine, treatment for early-stage Gastric Cancer, Plastic Surgery, and Occupational Diseases, and is among the top in China.

-Peking University Third Hospital has been equipped with much sophisticated equipment;- CT, SPECT, MRI, new vascular angiography, stereo angiography, color Doppler for heart, abdominal color ultra sound electronic video camera, ultra sound endoscope, external stone crusher, isotope renography, autobiochemistry analysis machine, radio-immunity test instrument, renal dialysis and a laser treatment machine.
-This advanced equipment is playing a more and more important role in examining and curing various common and complicated diseases.
+Peking University Third Hospital has been supplied with a range of medical equipment, including CT, SPECT, MRI, new vascular angiography, stereo angiography, color Doppler for heart, abdominal color ultrasound, electronic video camera, ultrasound endoscope, external stone crusher, isotope renography, autobiochemistry analysis machine, radio-immunity test instrument, renal dialysis, and a laser treatment machine.
+This equipment plays a role in examining and diagnosing diseases.

 The hospital plays a very important role in teaching as well.
 Its teaching tasks include Clinical Medicine, Pharmacy, Nursing, Lab Medicine and Preventive Medicine.
 It also trains a huge number of post-graduates and medical observers.
 Its 15 departments are assigned training tasks for general medical specialists in Beijing, and 11 departments for a sub-specialist training base.